Best chair beds – single sofa beds for hosting guests when you have limited space

 Pull-out chair beds

-On a pull-out chair bed the backrest and armrests remain in place once the mattress is extended, which means this option takes up more floor space than a click-clack chair bed.
+On a pull-out chair bed, the backrest and armrests remain in place once the mattress is extended, which means this option takes up more floor space than a click-clack chair bed.
 However, on a pull-out chair bed the sleeping surface tends to be higher from the ground and more like a standard bed, so some guests will find them more comfortable.

 A pull-out chair bed will usually offer a lot more upholstery options than a click-clack chair bed, and there is more likely to be matching furniture available if you prefer to incorporate a chair bed into a living room suite.
-Although, those additional upholstery options tend to mean there are longer lead times (often between 4-12 weeks) for a pull-out chair bed to be made and delivered.
+However, those additional upholstery options tend to mean there are longer lead times (often between 4-12 weeks) for a pull-out chair bed to be made and delivered.

-There can also be a lot of variation in comfort between pull-out chair beds.
-When it's used as an armchair, you will be sitting ‘on’ the folded bed frame, so look for thick seat cushions to add comfort.
-There can also be significant variation in mattress thicknesses and construction.
+There can also be significant variation in mattress thicknesses and construction between pull-out chair beds.
 Generally speaking, you want the thickest pull-out mattress you can afford to make the sleeping area the most comfortable – a mattress depth of 10-14cm is a good gauge.
-Some pull-out chair beds will also offer the choice of a foam, sprung or memory foam mattress, which you find the most comfortable tends to come down to personal preference.
+Some pull-out chair beds will also offer the choice of a foam, sprung, or memory foam mattress.
+Which you option find the most comfortable tends to come down to personal preference.

 FAQs